 The need to go further and investigate how art enables better understanding of narrative strategies, and the functioning of intuition led us to the idea of a visual poem, and Augmented Reality installation that would challenge new paradigms of feeling and communication.
 We connected with an artist and writer, Mary McDonald, whose interests are in posing poetry narrative against and within layers of sound, silence, image, and video.

-“Margins of history” is a witness of the destruction of ancient history and the sharp demographic change in Aleppo, a city of six million people that lost ninety percent of its residents over the course of six years, and then filled with new people.
+“Margin of history” is a witness of the destruction of ancient history and the sharp demographic change in Aleppo, a city of six million people that lost ninety percent of its residents over the course of six years, and then filled with new people.
 It is the witness of the breakdown of former Yugoslavia, culminating in the NATO bombing of Serbia where silence was the only response to events that had left people in shock and disbelief.
-It is a transdisciplinary project that considers the tensions between personal voice and story and the possibilities of the digital visual to suggest and reinforce false narratives and/or to create understandings through metaphor, playing with all levels of our perception.
+It is a transdisciplinary project that considers the tensions between personal voice and story and the possibilities of the digital visual to suggest and reinforce false and real narratives and/or to create understandings through metaphor, playing with all levels of our perception.
 It attempts to reframe our consciousness to find empathy and closeness, humanity in chaos.

 Mobile electronic technology is used to employ symbolic storytelling in order to tell the true cost of war — the reverberating loss of the destruction of people and place, family, heritage, traditions, and cultures.
 Utilizing stone and clay, the oldest forms for written record as image and metaphor, through direct photo and video manipulation layers have been created from still images, clips of slow motion, time lapse, hyper lapse, stop motion, gifs, lines of light, double exposure, long exposure, motion graphics, and text.
 Fragmented layers of sound and image reproduce a sense of displacement and erasure.
 Photographs, video, text, music are manipulated by hand — distorted, skewed, glitched, inverted, repeated, placed in juxtaposition and superimposition.
 The AR exhibit consists of a mosaic of stills which when viewed with the AR app on a smartphone become short videos.
 These brief fragments of poem and film enhance the experience of the surreal and feelings of displacement.
 Text is digitally exploded, creating reverberating echoes of lost words, lost truths.
 Writing and artistic creation is a kind of healing, processing, and letting go of war and decomposition of life.
 Even when we chose to leave them behind, they never leave us.